UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part I: Logging In
-* Spartan (like Edward) uses its own authentication that is tied to the university Security Assertion Markup Language (SAML).
+* Spartan uses its an authentication that is tied to the university Security Assertion Markup Language (SAML).
 The login URL is `https://dashboard.hpc.unimelb.edu.au/karaage`
 * Users on Spartan must belong to a project.
 Projects must be led by a University of Melbourne researcher (the "Principal Investigator") and are subject to approval by the Head of Research Compute Services.
 Participants in a project can be researchers or research support staff from anywhere.
 * Projects have their own project directory for files.
 -- *Slide End* --